 Whether you are a new brand or you are adding a new product to your line, there are a lot of reasons that you do not want to wait for customers to become aware of your products and make the decision to buy.
 A consumer rebate program can give a needed bounce to increase sales right away and give you the momentum you need.

 If you are a manufacturer who supplies your product to retailers, it is often difficult to find out any demographic information about the people who are buying your products.
-A consumer rebate program can be a great way to get information directly from the end user so that you can better tailor the products to fit their needs.
+A consumer rebate program can be a great way to get information directly from the end user.
+This data collection will allow you to better tailor the products to fit your consumer’s needs.

 Deciding on the Specifics of Your Rebate Process

-Among the first decisions you’ll have to make is the amount of your rebate, the type of offer you’d like to make and how long the promotion will go on.
+When setting up your program, the first decisions you’ll have to make is the amount of your rebate, how long your program will go on, the type of offer you’d like to make and how long the promotion will go on.
+Let’s dive in:

 Fixed value or escalating?